jgrygierek/BatchEntityImportBundle/README.md

 ### Fields definitions

 If you want to change types of rendered fields, instead of using default ones, you have to override method in your import configuration.
+If name of field contains spaces, you should use underscores instead.

 To avoid errors during data import, you can add here validation rules.